owainlewis/awesome-artificial-intelligence/README.md

 ## Books

 * [Machine Learning for Mortals (Mere and Otherwise)](https://www.manning.com/books/machine-learning-for-mortals-mere-and-otherwise) - Early access book that provides basics of machine learning and using R programming language.
+* [How Machine Learning Works](https://www.manning.com/books/how-machine-learning-works) - Mostafa Samir.
+Early access book that introduces machine learning from both practical and theoretical aspects in a non-threating way.

 ## Programming